vistar-platform-team/vistar_reporting/README.md

 If there are no errors, you can open results.csv in excel to review the data.

 **Note:** the resulting csv can be very large.
-If it contains more than 1 million rows, it will be truncated when you try to open it in excel.
-For very large pulls, you may need to pull the report multiple times (e.g. report per week).
+If it contains more than 1 million rows, it will be truncated (rows get deleted) when you try to open it in excel.
+For very large pulls, you will want to pull the report multiple times (e.g. report per week).

 # Date Conversion
 If you are pulling "date" as a column, you will need to convert it from a unix timestamp to a human readable date.